 In 2007, Dr. Bermudes founded a group practice, now known as TMS Health Solutions.
 He completed specialized TMS training in February 2010 and was the first provider to offer the treatment for depression in the Sacramento, CA, area.

 Dr. Bermudes is a founding member of the Clinical TMS Society.
 He chaired the group first annual meeting in 2013 and was elected as its president in 2015, serving for two years.
 He currently serves on the Board of Directors.

-Through his career Dr. Bermudes has researched as well as edited and authored articles on cognitive therapy techniques, the metabolic syndrome, and medication-associated obesity.
-He is editor of and contributor to Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practitioners, which will be published by the APA in 2017.
+Through his career, Dr. Bermudes has researched as well as edited and authored articles on cognitive therapy techniques, the metabolic syndrome, and medication-associated obesity.
+He is editor of and contributor to Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practitioners, published by the APA in 2017.

 Bergeron, S. and Bermudes, R. (2017).
 Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practice.
 In Bermudes, R., Lanocha, K., Janicak, P.G.
 (Eds.).
 Nonpharmacological Interventions and TMS Therapy: Neurological and Clinical Rationale for a Multimodal Approach (pp. 13-28).
 American Psychiatric Press Inc., Arlington, VA.